GMC Sierra owners have reported 11 problems related to check engine light on (under the engine and engine cooling category).

-Tl- the vehicle is a 2002 GMC Sierra.
+Tl- the contact owns a 2002 GMC Sierra.
 The contact stated that the glow plugs malfunctioned as the check engine warning light illuminated.
 The vehicle was taken to a dealer for diagnosis where the glow plugs were replaced.
 The manufacturer was notified but offered no assistance.
 The VIN was unavailable.
 The failure and current mileage was 41,700.
 Kmj.
-This issue happened on Friday, August 31, 2012.

 See all problems of the 2002 GMC Sierra.

-The VIN of this vehicle was 2GTEK13T55_.
-Consumer has a 2005 GMC Sierra.
+The contact owns a 2005 GMC Sierra.
 The contact stated that the check engine light illuminated.
 The dealer stated that the failure was within the evaporation system and that the evaporation vent and filter needed to be changed.
 The failure mileage was approximately 110,000 and the current mileage was approximately 120,000.
-This check engine light on problem happened on May.
-13, 2010.

 See all problems of the 2005 GMC Sierra.